NemishGorasiya/College-Management-System/README.md

 - `salary` : Salary of the faculty member.
 - `semesters` : Semesters the faculty member is responsible for teaching.
 - `subjects` : Subjects taught by the faculty member.
-- `﻿profilePicture` : Profile picture of the faculty.
+- `profilePicture` : Profile picture of the faculty.

 **Admin:** -